-GMH-Map currently includes three parts designed to further orient people to GMH: Publications, Training, and a Website (https://sites.google.com/site/gmhmap).
+GMH-Map includes three parts designed to further orient people to GMH: Publications, Training, and a Website (https://sites.google.com/site/gmhmap).
+See the list of publications/links below (2011--current).

 The initial GMH-Map article was published in the July 2011 issue of Psychology International (Office of International Affairs, American Psychology Association)--Global Mental Health: A Resource Map for Connecting and Contributing.
 This three-page article is a summary of the longer research article that includes an extensive compilation of resources, published July 2012 in International Perspoectives in Psycholgy: Research, Practice, Consutation (GMH: A Resource Primer for Exploring the Domain).
 The purpose of both of these articles, similar to this web site, is to help people get a clearer sense of the GMH domain, and to meaningfully connect and contribute to it.

-Notes: All six of these articles above provide a fairly quick overview of many historical and current resources in GMH (reflecting some historical highlights as well).
-In addition to their use by individuals, the articles are designed to be included as part of a mental health-related course and training curriculum in the health, humanitarian, and development fields.
+Notes: All of the articles below provide a fairly quick overview of many historical and current resources in GMH (reflecting some historical highlights as well).
+In addition to their use by individuals, the articles are designed to be included as part of a mental health-related course and training curriculum in the health, humanitarian, development, peace/security, etc. sectors.
 GMH is a core part of the "global integration" framework which guides our collaborative, cross-sectoral work.

 How we define GMH:

-"GMH is an international, interdisciplinary, [culturally-sensitive] and multi-sectoral domain which promotes human well being, the right to health, and equity in health for all.
-It encourages healthy behaviours and lifestyles; is committed to preventing and treating mental, neurological, and substance use conditions (MNS); and seeks to improve policies and programs, professional practices and research, advocacy and awareness, and social and environmental factors that affect health and well being."
-(GMH--Finding Your Niches and Networks, 2012).
+"GMH is an international, interdisciplinary, culturally-sensitive, and multi-sectoral domain which promotes human well being, the right to health, and equity in health for all.
+It encourages healthy behaviours and lifestyles; is committed to preventing and treating mental, neurological, and substance use conditions (MNS); and seeks to improve policies and programs, professional practices and research, advocacy and awareness, and social and environmental factors that affect health and well being." (based on Global Mental Health: Finding Your Niches and Networks, 2012).

 Endorsers of the GMH-Map website: